dgadiraju/nifi-workshop/01 Setup Environment.md

 The content will be free, however if you want to watch videos to understand key concepts feel free to [join our YouTube Channel as a member](https://www.youtube.com/channel/UCakdSIPsJqiOLqylgoYmwQg/join).

 ## Provision Server from AWS
+Let us understand how to provision server from AWS quickly so that we can setup single node Big Data Cluster to practice key technologies such as Spark, NiFi, Kafka etc.

+* Operating System - Centos 7
+* Instance Type - **t2x.large** (4 vCores and 16 GB RAM).
+* Root File System size - 60 GB
+* Make sure elastic ip is configured as we will be stopping EC2 instance frequently.
+* Make sure to understand the pricing.

+Even though demo is given on AWS, you can use server with similar configuration from any cloud platform or bare metal servers.

 ## Setup Pre-Requisites
 Let us setup some of the pre-requisites required to setup Hadoop, Spark, NiFi etc on a single node.